 Lung cancer is the most common cause of death from malignancy in males and females.
 For people diagnosed with early stage non-small cell lung cancer (NSCLC) (i.e. stages I-IIIA), surgical resection of the tumour (with or without adjuvant chemotherapy) offers a chance of cure.
-Although the overall 5-year survival rate for people with lung cancer is approximately 15%, 1,3 for those with early stage NSCLC who complete curative intent treatment, the 5-year survival rate can be as high as 80%.
+Although the overall 5-year survival rate for people with lung cancer is approximately 15%, for those with early stage NSCLC who complete curative intent treatment, the 5-year survival rate can be as high as 80%.
 Therefore, in people following curative intent treatment for early stage NSCLC interest is increasing in the impact such treatment has on functional status, as well as the role rehabilitative strategies, such as exercise training, may have in optimising recovery.
-Specifically, earlier work has demonstrated that people who have completed curative intent treatment for NSCLC have substantial impairments in exercise capacity.
-Compared to pre-operative values, the peak rate of oxygen uptake (VO2peak) following lung resection is reduced by 10 to 28%.
-Further, there have been some randomised controlled trials, and a recent Cochrane review, that have investigated whether this impairment in exercise capacity can be ameliorated with exercise training.

-Although there is interest in exercise capacity and the role of exercise training in this population, data exploring the responses to exercise in people following curative intent laboratory-based assessment which provides a global assessment of an individuals' response to exercise.
+Specifically, earlier work has demonstrated that people who have completed curative intent treatment for NSCLC have substantial impairments in exercise capacity.4-10 Compared to pre-operative values, the peak rate of oxygen uptake (VO2peak) following lung resection is reduced by 10 to 28%.8-10 Further, there have been some randomised controlled trials, and a recent Cochrane review, that have investigated whether this impairment in exercise capacity can be ameliorated with exercise training.11-13 treatment for NSCLC are scarce.
+The cardiopulmonary exercise test (CPET) is a laboratory-based assessment which provides a global assessment of an individuals' response to exercise.
 Even though several protocols exist, those which impose a progressive increase in work rate are most common.
 The CPET is accepted as the gold standard method to quantify exercise capacity and the results can be used to prescribe the initial intensity for exercise training.
 It is however, expensive to perform and requires access to specialised equipment and personnel.
-Therefore, the six-minute walk test (6MWT), in which an individual to asked to walk as far as possible in six minutes, is commonly used in pulmonary rehabilitation programmes to quantify exercise capacity and prescribe the initial intensity for walking-based exercise training.
-15-17
+Therefore, the six-minute walk test (6MWT), in which an individual to asked to walk as far as possible in six minutes, is commonly used in pulmonary rehabilitation programmes to quantify exercise capacity and prescribe the initial intensity for walking-based exercise training.15-17